Rabbit's Foot Fern (Davallia fejeensis) Care Indoors, Propagation and Problems

 Potting Soil

-The best soil for Rabbit's Foot Fern should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+Rabbit's Foot Fern soil should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+All purpose potting mixes are ideal for this plant.

 Pruning